What is a CRM?

 1. It remembers everyone

-Every person and company you do business with — current customers, past customers, people who enquired but never bought, vendors, referral partners, the journalist who once interviewed you — they all sit in one searchable list.
-Vikram at Vasundhara Textiles has eighty active distributors.
-He also has six who used to buy from him five years ago, stopped, and might come back.
-He has another fifty names from a textile fair he attended in 2024.
-He has phone numbers for the accountants and warehouse managers and three different owners’ sons at each distributor.
+Every person and company you do business with — current customers, past customers, people who enquired but never bought, bankers, vendors, referral partners, the journalist who once interviewed you — they all sit in one searchable list.
+Rajiv at Pragati Capital has about 1,400 contacts in his CRM — 120 active borrower clients, 340 dormant past clients, 280 bankers across public-sector and private banks, 120 NBFC and AIF managers, 180 CAs and lawyers who refer business, and another 360 CFOs and finance managers at the borrower companies themselves.
 All of them, one searchable list.

-When the phone rings and a voice says “Vikram bhai, I’m calling from Reddy & Sons in Vijayawada” — the entire history is visible before Vikram says hello.
+When the phone rings and a voice says “Rajiv, I’m calling from Mahindra Finance — Mr Patil suggested I speak with you about a sub-debt round” — the entire history with Mr Patil and the prior introductions Mahindra Finance has made are visible before Rajiv says hello.

 2. It keeps the history

 Every email, every WhatsApp summary, every phone call note, every quote sent — attached to the person and the company they happened with.
-When Rohan’s counsellor calls Mrs Deshmukh on a Wednesday, the call notes from the previous Monday are right there in front of her.
-She doesn’t ask “Sorry, which class is your son in again?” because the previous call’s notes told her.
+When Sneha at Pragati Capital calls Mr Mehta on a Wednesday about a working capital top-up, the notes from the ₹12 Crore term loan Pragati arranged for him in 2022 are right there.
+She doesn’t ask “Sorry, what do you do exactly?” because the previous mandate’s notes told her — plastics manufacturer, Pune, 80 employees, single-product line for FMCG packaging.

 3. It tracks the follow-ups

-Every promise you make to a customer — “I’ll get back to you on Friday,” “Let’s talk after Holi,” “Send me the quote by tomorrow evening” — becomes a follow-up the CRM remembers.
-When Anjali tells a bride’s mother she’ll send revised decor options by Tuesday, that’s a task on her dashboard for Tuesday morning.
-When Tuesday comes, Anjali’s morning view shows it, in red if it’s overdue.
+Every promise you make to a customer — “I’ll send the revised proposal by Tuesday,” “Let’s talk after Diwali,” “Share the term sheet by Friday” — becomes a follow-up the CRM remembers.
+When Karan at StoreWorks tells Nikhil at Bandhej Lifestyle he’ll send a demo invite by Wednesday, that’s a Task on his dashboard for Wednesday morning.
+When Wednesday comes, Karan’s morning view shows it, in red if it’s overdue.

 This is the part of a CRM that most small businesses underestimate.
 The follow-up tracker isn’t glamorous, but it is the single feature that closes the most revenue — because most sales aren’t lost to competition.
 They’re lost to the promise nobody kept.